PN-III-P2-2.1-PED-2019-2293

 aim of the project is to demonstrate a viable product that can be used in

-emergency medicine and in surgery for transfusions, based on hemerythrin (Hr) as an oxygen-carrying
+emergency medicine and in surgery for transfusions, based on hemerythrin (Hr) as an

-hematological parameters, oxidative stress, and shown to perform at least as
+biochemical and hematological parameters, oxidative stress, and shown to

-well as canonical, hemoglobin-based, counterparts.
+perform at least as well as canonical, hemoglobin-based, counterparts.
 Having previously formulated the concept of

 using Hr, chemically and genetically-derivatized, for the purpose of use as blood substitute, we